-Tianneng's Chair Calls for End to Involution in Energy Storage Sector at Two Sessions(Yicai) March 11 -- China should put an end to cutthroat competition in the energy storage industry, the chairman of Chinese battery manufacturer Tianneng Holding Group and deputy to the National People's Congress said at the Two Sessions, the country's annual policy-setting meetings.
+Tianneng's Chair Calls for End to Cutthroat Competition in Energy Storage Sector at Two Sessions(Yicai) March 11 -- China’s energy storage industry needs to push back against excessive competition that yields diminishing returns, Zhang Tianren, chairman of battery maker Tianneng Holding Group, said at the Two Sessions, the country's annual policy-setting meetings.

-In the first half of last year, net profit margins at leading energy storage companies fell to around 3 percent, Zhang noted, warning that this irrational competition has evolved into systemic risks for users, prompting some firms to cut corners on cell quality control, system integration, and safety redundancy design in pursuit of short-term market share.
+In the first half of last year, net profit margins at leading energy storage companies fell to around 3 percent, Zhang noted, warning that irrational competition has evolved into systemic risks for users, prompting some firms to cut corners on cell quality control, system integration, and safety redundancy design in pursuit of short-term market share.

 China's installed capacity of new-type energy storage reached 136 gigawatts at the end of last year, up 84 percent from a year earlier and accounting for over 40 percent of the global total, with lithium-ion battery storage contributing about 96 percent.

-The country aims to raise the figure to 180 gigawatts by the end of next year, according to an action plan issued by the National Development and Reform Commission and other government departments in August last year.
+The country aims to raise the figure to 180 GW by the end of next year, according to an action plan issued last August by the National Development and Reform Commission and other government departments.
+As wind and solar power become the dominant sources of new installed capacity, the reliance of new power systems on energy storage will continue to grow, according to analysts.

 Editor: Futura Costaglione